CasimirKaPazi/tikap/README.md

 Tikap
 -----

+**kaa kedaf pugea tigaf**
+[kɐː kəɾɐɸ pʉɣɘɐ tɨɣɐɸ]
+kaa kitap pi-kia tikap
+THING.CL written EXP-DEM.PROXIMATE teacup
+This document is about Tikap.

-Tikap ("Teacup") is a conlang with five phonemes /p t k/ /ɨ ɐ/ (p t k i a).
+Tikap is a conlang with five phonemes /p t k/ /ɨ ɐ/ (p t k i a).
 It's only goal is to make a functional language with this limited inventory.

 Which requirements have to be meet to consider a language "functional" is an open discussion.
 However I developed a simple plan in few steps.
 Each step is an improvement towards the goal.